 Step 3: Apply the ESN Value-Creation Framework to the use cases

 With the visible and invisible value details in hand, a practitioner can begin to put the puzzle pieces together within the value framework.
 The framework lays out the “how” and the “why” components that are so often missing from justifications for enterprise social networks.
-A simple, complete framework for a single use case may look something like this:

 Example specificity will add credibility to each value-creation argument.
 Practitioners should aim to demonstrate the value achieved by the team involved in the example, and then extrapolate that into value realized by the company as a whole.
 With multiple examples laid out in this way, both the short-term and long-term values afforded by an enterprise social network can be made clear to audiences of all types.